GEANT/nomad_cni/README.md

 * Installs the CNI network plugins (via url)
 * Installs a configuration file for every CNI network (`/etc/cni/vxlan.d/vxlan*.conf`)
 * Creates a Bridge and a VXLAN for every CNI network (managed via custom script)
+* Optionally, segregates and interconnects CNIs (by default they're open)

 ## Usage and examples <a name="usage-and-examples"></a>